Cesar-Urteaga/1706_IDE_TE_SETTINGS/README.md

 ##  Favorite Settings & Snippets

-This project includes some of my favorites settings and snippets within some IDEs and text editors that I use on a regular basis.
+This project includes some of my favorites settings and snippets within the IDEs and text editors that I use on a regular basis.

 ##  Organization of the Files